 In Luke 14:33 we read, “So then, any of you who does not forsake (renounce, surrender claim to, give up, say goodbye to) all that he has cannot be My disciple.”
 A powerful verse that many misunderstand.
 The main trouble lies in the words “who does not”.
 Many want to interpret the verse this way, “So then, any of you not willing to forsake (renounce, surrender claim to, give up, say goodbye to) all that he has cannot be My disciple.”
-See the difference?
+There is a difference between willing and becoming.

 Why did Matthew say this?